Italian Prepositions

 I’ve been studying Italian for 2 years.

-- To describe the agent in passive sentences
+- Describe the agent in passive sentences

 Questa commedia è stata scritta da Gogol.